maverickspectacle/database/pages/gender.md

 Research suggests that there is a correlation between pornography consumption and anxiety, depression, and psychosomatic symptoms<ref>https://doi.org/10.1080/03009734.2018.1534907</ref><ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7835260/</ref><ref>https://doi.org/10.1097/NMD.0000000000001669</ref>.
 However, it is not clear whether this is due to pornography consumption increasing these things or if pornography consumption serves as a coping mechanism.
 Men who view pornography as immoral tend to have worse mental health when consuming it, but those who don't view pornography as immoral experience no negative mental health effects unless it is at a high frequency<ref>https://doi.org/10.1177/2156869317728373</ref>.
 Low scrupulosity buffers but does not get rid of the negative relationship between problematic pornography viewing and depression, anxiety, and stress<ref>https://doi.org/10.1080/10720162.2019.1567410</ref>.
 Perceived addiction to pornography is also related to psychological distress<ref>https://doi.org/10.1037/adb0000114</ref>.

+Those who use pornography have higher depressive symptoms, poorer quality of life, more mental- and physical-health-diminished days, and lower health status<ref>https://pubmed.ncbi.nlm.nih.gov/20946159/</ref>.

+Higher pornography use is associated with body dissatisfaction, poor body appreciation, negative affect, and lower emotional bonding with partners<ref>https://psycnet.apa.org/record/2014-04664-001</ref>.

 #### Cognitive Effects

 There is a negative association between pornography consumption and gray matter volume in various parts of the brain<ref>https://doi.org/10.1001/jamapsychiatry.2014.93</ref><ref>https://www.semanticscholar.org/paper/Pornography%E2%80%99s-Effect-on-the-Brain%3A-A-Review-of-in-Muller/881c62a5bc147d5e8d34ffcbb7962e0c5d904263</ref>.
 Men with and without problematic pornography usage differed in their striatal responses to cues predicting erotic subjects but not for cues predicting monetary gains, suggesting that problematic pornography usage may represent a behavioral addiction<ref>https://doi.org/10.1038/npp.2017.78</ref>.